-Children who are up against, or very close to, any airbag when it inflates can be seriously injured or killed.
-Airbags plus lap-shoulder belts offer protection for adults and older children, but not for young children and infants.
+Children who are up against. or very close to, any airbag when it inflates can be seriously injured or killed.
+Airbags plus lap-shoulder belts offer protection for adults and older children. but not for young children and infants.
 Neither the vehicle's safety belt system nor its airbag system is designed for them.
 Young children and infants need the protection that a child restraint system can provide.
-Always secure children properly in your vehicle.
-To read how, see Older Children on page 2-35 or Infants and Young Children on page 2-37.
+Always secure children properly in the vehicle.
+To read how, see Older Children on page 3-39 or Infants and Young Children on page 3-41.